 Partners is at the vanguard of the efforts to address attainable homeownership in Northwest Arkansas.
 Our strategy for addressing critical missing middle housing includes collaboration with leading community partners including the City of Fayetteville, Urban Land Institute, Habitat for Humanity and the Workforce Housing Center.
-Partners CEO, Monique Pierre, believes in modeling the way and leading through service.
+Partners Interim Executive Director, Tenisha Gist, believes in modeling the way and leading through service.
 Partners team members engage in a variety of community boards and initiatives including sitting on the Workforce Housing Strategic Planning Committee, the Advisory Board for the ULI, and most recently a roundtable discussion with the United Way NWA Round Table.

 Playing an active role has allowed Partners to keep homeownership in the discourse as well as weigh in on other regional housing needs.
 Patsy Warren-Cook, a Partners’ team member and Veteran, leads with excellence in this area.
 She volunteers on a number of community Boards including Lighthouse Solutions, LLC, Veterans Hospital Satellite Organization (VHSO), and the Women’s Health Program for the Veterans Administration.

 We are now focused on adapting home purchasing assistance as we adjust to the new economic landscape.
-Partners is scaling up our efforts to support homeownership as well as exploring the development of multifamily rental assets, pursing acquisition rehabilitation.
+Partners is scaling up our efforts to support homeownership as well as exploring the development of multifamily rental assets.
 Inequity in homeownership opportunities has been a catalyst for our neophyte effort in the home purchase assistance space; the Homes at Willow Bend.
-Under the leadership of the Director of Real Estate Development and Construction, Tiffany Hudson, the Homes at Willow Bend was launched and is currently under construction.
-We are now focused on adapting the Shared Equity model to the new economic landscape; scaling up our efforts to support shared equity homeownership, exploring the development of multifamily rental assets, pursuing acquisition rehabilitation of existing housing, scattered sites and exploring advancements in rental equity programs.
+The Homes at Willow Bend is currently under construction, and we are now focused on adapting the Shared Equity model to the new economic landscape; scaling up our efforts to support shared equity homeownership, exploring the development of multifamily rental assets, pursuing acquisition rehabilitation of existing housing, scattered sites and exploring advancements in rental equity programs.

 Partners is leading the way in Community Outreach and Homebuyer Education.
 Tenisha Gist directs this component of the Organization.
 She has a deep commitment to the Northwest Arkansas community, is a sincere communicator, and adeptly leads Partners’ innovative opportunities through the Step-Up to Homeownership Program.